How to fix Lightroom running slow on Mac

 Insufficient hard disk space and RAM are other top issues for users struggling with performance problems.
 Apps like Lightroom can consume large amounts of RAM, and sadly, it's just not an option for everyone to upgrade Apple devices.
 That's why harnessing a maintenance routine can help you boost and improve your Mac's output.

-Apps like CleanMyMac X are purpose-built for this task (and notarized by Apple).
+Apps like CleanMyMac are purpose-built for this task (and notarized by Apple).
 Its Smart Scan module can help you clear tons of useless cache, clutter, system logs, temporary files, DNS cache, and more, speeding up your device and boosting performance all in one go.
 Here's how to use this smart helper:

 1. Open the app and select Smart Scan (test for 7 days here).